+Land is not depreciated as it is deemed to have an indefinite life.
+Depreciation on other assets is calculated using the straight-line method to allocate their cost or revalued amounts to their residual values over their estimated useful life.
 Depreciation is calculated using the straight-line method to allocate the cost of the assets to their residual values over their estimated useful lives as follows:

-,•
+%

 Land and buildings 1

 Improvements to premises 5

 Plant, machinery and equipment 5 - 25

 Furniture, fixtures and fittings 10 - 20

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (see Note 1.5).
+The assets' residual values and useful lives are reviewed and adjusted if appropriate, at the end of each reporting period, or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
+The assets that suffered impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

-Gains and losses on disposal of property, plant and equipment are determined by comparing the proceeds with carrying amount and are recognised within 'administrative expenses' in the statement of comprehensive income.
+Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount and are recognised in profit or loss.
+When revalued assets are sold, the amounts included in the revaluation reserve relating to the asset are transferred to retained earnings.